 Who can serve as Principal Investigator and Co-Principal Investigator?

-If you plan to submit a proposal for funding, please fill out the Huron Research Suite Proposal information form (link to form located below) and submit it to COSpreaward@ucf.edu.
-The COS Pre-award team will create the HRS/FP on your behalf.
+If you plan to submit a proposal for funding, please fill out the COS Huron Proposal Form and submit it to COSpreaward@ucf.edu.
+The Primary Purpose and Research Purpose responses must align.
+Please see Research Purpose Matrix for more detailed information.
+The COS Pre-award team will create the Funding Proposal (FP) on your behalf.

 Be careful to ensure no “overwriting” of formulas as calculations may return erroneous results.

 Is the metric for expressing the effort (amount of time) PI(s), faculty and other senior personnel devote to a specific project.
 The effort is based on the type of appointment of the individual with the organization; e.g., calendar year (CY), academic year (AY), and/or summer term (SM); and the organization’s definition of such.

 Conversion of percentage of effort to person months is straight-forward.
 To calculate person months, multiply the percentage of your effort associated with the project times the number of months of your appointment.
 For example:

 25% of a 9 month academic year appointment equals 2.25 (AY) person months (9 x 0.25= 2.25)